pocc/tshark.dev/content/formats/pcapng_format.md

 ## Pcapng

 Pcapng is an evolution from the pcap format, created to address some of its deficiencies.
 Namely, the lack of extensibility and inability to store additional information.
-Any file that uses comments MUST be a pcapng file because this is one of the features pcapng format enables.
+Any file that uses comments, multiple interfaces, or saves name resolutions MUST be a pcapng file.
+These are some of the features that the pcapng format enables.

 For deconstructing pcapng structure, I would consult Sam's Browne's [wonderful article](https://samsclass.info/seminars/wireshark/pcapng.htm) on the subject.